sabinahofmann/homebank-gtk-app/README.md

 CSV convertor for HomeBank
 =======================================
-A desktop app that converts any account CSV reports from a export of a bank.
-The converted CSV file can be imported by the personal finance software [HomeBank](http://homebank.free.fr/en/index.php)
+It's a desktop app that converts any CSV transaction reports from a bank account.
+The converted CSV-file can be imported by the personal finance software [HomeBank](http://homebank.free.fr/en/index.php)

 # Installation
-Please checkout the project at your home directory, where all of other your applications are.
+Please checkout the project at your home directory from GitHub master branch.

-By default two exemplary account konfirguations are generated.
-The one is for the germany credit bank DKB.
+By default two exemplary account confirguations are generated.
+One of them is for the germany credit bank DKB account.
 The other account is for the bank IngDiBa.
 Both accounts can be modified or deleted at any time.

 ### Requirements
 This code is written in ruby and gtk3.
-Please make sure to have ruby >= 2.5 and the gem gkt3 installed on your system.
+Please make sure to have ruby **>= 2.5** and the **gem gkt3** installed on your system.

-Note: If you have any problems with 'gobject-introspection', please make sure to install the lib 'glade' before gtk3.
+Note: If you have any problems with 'gobject-introspection', please make sure to install the **lib 'glade'** on your system before the gem gtk3.

+###### with ruby 2.6
+If the call `./homebank-gtk` contains the error `Cannot load specified object - /usr/local/lib/ruby/gems/2.6/gems/cairo-1.16.4/lib/cairo.so`, you need to install the **gem cairo**.

 ###### Important Note:
-It has been tested on OpenBSD.
+It has been tested on OpenBSD with ruby 2.5, 2.6.
+On Ubuntu, Debain with ruby 2.5.

 # Getting Started
-Call the script directly from the checked out project directory with:
+Call the script directly from the checked out project-directory with:

 ```
     $ ./homebank-gtk